itamos-ism/itamos/docs/source/3d-pdr/3dpdr.rst

 Since its development, 3D-PDR and its coupled tools for synthetic observations have been used to demonstrate the power of full three-dimensional PDR modelling for both interpreting observations and for probing fundamental ISM physics.
 Below is a growing list of papers that used 3D-PDR in their analysis (in reversed chronological order):

+* `The impact of attenuation on cosmic-ray chemistry: I. Abundances and chemical calibrators in molecular clouds` (`Roy et al., 2026 <https://ui.adsabs.harvard.edu/abs/2026A%26A...708A..16R/abstract>`_)
 * `The SOMA Atomic Outflow Survey.
-I. An Atomic OI and Highly Ionized OIII Outflow from Massive Protostar G11.94-00.62` (`Oakey et al., 2025 <https://ui.adsabs.harvard.edu/abs/2025arXiv250920551O/abstract>`_)
+I. An Atomic OI and Highly Ionized OIII Outflow from Massive Protostar G11.94-00.62` (`Oakey et al., 2026 <https://ui.adsabs.harvard.edu/abs/2026ApJ..1003...26O/abstract>`_)
+* `Large scale [CI] and the [CI]-to-CO transition in rho-Ophiuchus molecular cloud` (`Xia et al., 2026 <https://ui.adsabs.harvard.edu/abs/2026SCPMA..6969513X/abstract>`_)
 * `NeuralPDR: neural differential equations as surrogate models for photodissociation regions` (`Vermarien et al., 2025 <https://ui.adsabs.harvard.edu/abs/2025MLS%26T...6b5069V/abstract>`_)
 * `Metallicity dependence of the CO-to-H2 and the [CI]-to-H2 conversion factors in galaxies` (`Bisbas et al., 2025 <https://ui.adsabs.harvard.edu/abs/2025A%26A...697A.115B/abstract>`_)
 * `3D-PDR Orion dataset and NeuralPDR: Neural Differential Equations for Photodissociation Regions` (`Vermarien et al., 2024 <https://ui.adsabs.harvard.edu/abs/2024arXiv241200758V/abstract>`_)